cisagov/Malcolm/README.md

 Index curation only deals with disk space consumed by Elasticsearch indices: it does not have anything to do with PCAP file storage.
 The `MANAGE_PCAP_FILES` environment variable in the [`docker-compose.yml`](#DockerComposeYml) file can be used to allow Moloch to prune old PCAP files based on available disk space.

+## <a name="OtherBeats"></a>Using Beats to forward host logs to Malcolm

+Because Malcolm uses components of the open source data analysis platform [Elastic Stack](https://www.elastic.co/elastic-stack), it can accept various host logs sent from [Beats](https://www.elastic.co/beats/#the-beats-family), Elastic Stack's lightweight data shippers.
+See [./scripts/beats](./scripts/beats) for more information.

 ## <a name="ISO"></a>Malcolm installer ISO

 Malcolm's Docker-based deployment model makes Malcolm able to run on a variety of platforms.
 However, in some circumstances (for example, as a long-running appliance as part of a security operations center, or inside of a virtual machine) it may be desirable to install Malcolm as a dedicated standalone installation.